mtrohman/heiswayi.github.io/_posts/2016-05-05-simple-singleton-pattern-using-dotnet-lazy-type.md

 }
 ```

-Here's the output:
+Example output:

 ![SingletonExample](http://i.imgur.com/Vnbsea3.png)

-This kind of singleton pattern is simple and perform well, best used with time-consuming operation class.
+This singleton pattern is simple and perform well, best use with time-consuming operation class.